 4. Facul lty - Criterion for Evaluation 4.1 All faculty, full-time and part-time, meet the high standards set by the program and expected SACSCOC guidelines for credentials.
 4.2 The faculty teaching loads are aligned with the highly individualized nature of graduate instruction, especially the direction of theses or dissertations.
-4.3 The faculty strives to cultivate diversity with respect to gender, ethnicity, and academic background, as appropriate to the demographics of the discipline.
-4.4 The faculty engages in regular professional development that enhances their teaching, scholarship and practice.
+4.3 The faculty strives to cultivate diversity with respect to gender, ethnicity, and academic The faculty engages in regular professional development that enhances their teaching scholarship and practice.
 4.5 The faculty is actively engaged in planning, evaluation and improvement processes that measure and advance student success.
 4.6 The program uses an appropriate process to incorporate the faculty evaluation system to improve teaching, scholarly and creative activities, and service.